Click here for more information about laboratory operations and procedures

 In addition to congenital antithrombin deficiency, the possibility of antithrombin deficiency should be considered in the setting of prematurity, nephrotic syndrome, cirrhosis, L-asparaginase therapy, disseminated intravascular coagulation, microangiopathic hemolytic anemia, venoocclusive disease, or other severe debilitating illness.
 In these clinical settings, consideration could be made for ordering an antithrombin level to confirm accurate monitoring of anticoagulant effect by the anti-Xa assay.

 The appropriate therapeutic range will vary with the disease and the treatment intensity desired.
 An overview of recommendations is available in the laboratory manual for reference purposes only in the entry: Heparin Laboratory/Dosing Algorithm.
-Recommendations for therapy and monitoring are also available through the Hematology consultation service, pager 443-4276.
+Recommendations for therapy and monitoring are also available through the Hematology consultation services: for adults, pager 443-4276, for pediatrics pager 443-6966.

 |Include for internal use?|